-Curriculum Studies Occupational Education Studies

-Professional Education Studies
+Curriculum Studies Educational Technology Occupational Education Studies Professional Education Studies Social Foundations

-Teaching, Learning and Leadership
+Master of Science in Teaching, Learning and Leadership (TLL)

-A student may earn the degree of Master of Science (MS) in Teaching, Learning and Leadership.
-Students specialize in such areas as curriculum leadership; elementary, middle school, secondary education and K-12, math and science education; occupational education studies; reading and literacy; and special education.
-Students planning an emphasis in K-12 and secondary education may incorporate graduate course work from an academic discipline.
-The master's degree program is also frequently designed to qualify persons for certification in a specific area.
+A student may earn the degree of Master of Science (MS) in Teaching, Learning, and Leadership.
+Students specialize in several areas highlighted below as TLL options.
+All options include at least one research course.
+Students planning an emphasis in K-12, secondary education, or math/science education may incorporate graduate course work from an academic discipline.
+The master's degree program is also frequently designed to qualify graduates for certification in a specific area.